View on GitHub

 simsem: SIMulated Structural Equation Modeling

-This R package has been developed for facilitating simulation and analysis of data within the structural equation modeling (SEM) framework.
-This package aims to help analysts create simulated data from hypotheses or analytic results from obtained data.
-The simulated data can be used for different purposes, such as power analysis, model fit evaluation, and planned missing design.
+This R package is designed to facilitate the simulation and analysis of data within the structural equation modeling (SEM) framework.
+It helps analysts generate simulated data based on hypotheses or analytic results from observed data.
+The simulated data can be used for various purposes, such as power analysis, model fit evaluation, and planned missing designs.

-- Building simulated sampling distribution for fit indices.
-This package will help researchers tailor fit indices cutoffs based on a priori alpha level and a priori definition of trivial model misspecification.
-In other words, this package will help researchers simulate data based on their actual model with their defined trivial model misspecification.
-Then, the fit indices from the simulated data can be used to create empirical sampling distributions and find the fit indices cutoff based on the sampling distributions.
-Model parameters can be specified manually or obtained from the results of data analysis.
-If model parameters are obtained from the results of data analysis, this approach is also called the parametric bootstrap or Monte Carlo approach.
-The Bollen-Stine bootstrap approach for data generation is also available, as well as creating nonnormal distribution by Gaussian copula.
+1. Building simulated sampling distributions for fit indices.
+This package helps researchers tailor fit index cutoffs based on an a priori alpha level and a predefined definition of trivial model misspecification.
+In other words, users can simulate data based on their target model under controlled levels of misspecification.
+The resulting fit indices can then be used to construct empirical sampling distributions and determine appropriate cutoff values.
+Model parameters can be specified manually or derived from empirical data analysis.
+When parameters are based on empirical results, this approach corresponds to parametric bootstrap or Monte Carlo methods.
+The package also supports the Bollen–Stine bootstrap for data generation, as well as the generation of nonnormal data using a Gaussian copula.

-- Power analysis.
-This package will help analysts find power of both parameter estimates and model evaluation.
-This package can find power when data are missing.
-Missing data imposed into simulated data can be 1) missing completely at random (MCAR), 2) missing at random (MAR), 3) missing not at random (NMAR), and 4) planned missing data (n-form design or two-method design).
-Longitudinal missing data (i.e., attrition) can be modeled as a MCAR or MAR process.
-Missing data can be handled through multiple imputation of Full Information Maximum Liklihood.
-Sample size and percent missing can be varied continuously and power plots given values of sample size or percent missing can be built.
+2. Power analysis.
+This package allows analysts to evaluate the statistical power of both parameter estimates and model fit tests.
+Power can be assessed under various missing data mechanisms, including missing completely at random (MCAR), missing at random (MAR), missing not at random (NMAR), and planned missing designs (e.g., n-form or two-method designs).
+Longitudinal missingness (attrition) can also be modeled under MCAR or MAR assumptions.
+Missing data can be handled using multiple imputation or full information maximum likelihood (FIML).
+Sample size and the proportion of missing data can be varied continuously, and power curves can be generated accordingly.

 Announcements